 Technical Analysis

-CVE-2026-0913 is a stored cross-site scripting vulnerability classified under CWE-79, found in the WordPress plugin 'User Submitted Posts – Enable Users to Submit Posts from the Front End' developed by specialk.
-This plugin allows users to submit posts from the front end of a WordPress site.
-The vulnerability arises from insufficient sanitization and escaping of user-supplied attributes in the 'usp_access' shortcode.
-Authenticated users with Contributor-level permissions or higher can exploit this flaw by injecting arbitrary JavaScript code into posts.
-Because the malicious script is stored, it executes whenever any user views the compromised page, potentially leading to session hijacking, privilege escalation, or other malicious activities affecting confidentiality and integrity.
-The vulnerability affects all plugin versions up to and including 20260110.
-The CVSS 3.1 score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality and integrity with no availability impact.
-No public exploits have been reported yet.
-The vulnerability's scope is limited to WordPress sites using this plugin and having users with Contributor or higher roles able to submit content.
-The issue highlights the importance of proper input validation and output encoding in web applications, especially those allowing user-generated content.
-Since WordPress is widely used across Europe, this vulnerability poses a risk to many organizations relying on this plugin for front-end content submission.
+CVE-2026-0913 is a stored Cross-Site Scripting (XSS) vulnerability identified in the WordPress plugin 'User Submitted Posts – Enable Users to Submit Posts from the Front End' developed by specialk.
+The vulnerability arises from improper neutralization of input during web page generation (CWE-79), specifically due to insufficient sanitization and output escaping of user-supplied attributes in the 'usp_access' shortcode.
+Authenticated attackers with Contributor-level permissions or higher can exploit this flaw by submitting crafted posts containing malicious JavaScript code.
+Because the malicious payload is stored, it executes whenever any user accesses the affected page, potentially compromising user sessions, stealing cookies, or performing actions on behalf of users without their consent.
+The vulnerability affects all versions up to and including 20260110.
+The CVSS v3.1 base score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, requiring privileges (PR:L), no user interaction, and scope change.
+No public exploits have been reported yet, but the vulnerability's presence in a widely used WordPress plugin makes it a significant concern.
+The lack of proper input validation and output encoding in the plugin's shortcode processing is the root cause, highlighting the importance of secure coding practices in plugin development.

 Potential Impact